-This Samsung Q70 review explores a product line that packs performance and some level of affordability into a sleek, attractive package.
-Though the Q70 series is a premium TV, it is still one of the cheapest QLED product lines that Samsung has to offer at the moment.
+This Samsung Q70 series review explores a product line that packs performance and some level of affordability into a sleek, attractive package.
+Though the Q70 series is a premium TV, it is still one of the cheapest QLED product lines Samsung offers at the moment.

-A Q70 display aims to give the consumer the kind of picture quality that you expect from top-tier Samsung televisions.
-The Q70 series also comes with a veritable suite of bells and whistles that are geared towards offering an interactive and enjoyable user experience.
+A Q70 display aims to deliver the picture quality you expect from top-tier Samsung televisions.
+The Q70 series also comes with a veritable suite of bells and whistles designed to offer an interactive and enjoyable user experience.

 Let’s get into our Samsung Q70 review and see how well the Q70 performs.

-Samsung Q70 review: What you need to know about this product line
+Samsung Q70 series review: What you need to know about this product line

-The Samsung Q70 series is an entry-level product line in Samsung’s stable of QLED displays.
-It then follows that it is one of the cheapest series of all the QLED models that Samsung offers.
+The Samsung Q70 series is an entry-level product line in Samsung’s QLED display lineup.
+It follows that it is one of the cheapest QLED series Samsung offers.

-If you are in the market for a wide-screen QLED screen that will save you a few hundred bucks, the Q70 series has a TV that will meet your requirements.
-All the Q70 models have the same features and similar performance when it comes to picture quality.
-The only major difference between one model and the next is the screen size.
+If you are in the market for a wide-screen QLED TV that will save you a few hundred bucks, the Q70 series has a model that meets your requirements.
+All Q70 models have the same features and similar picture-quality performance.
+The only significant difference between the models is screen size.
 Here are the different models that make up the Q70 series:

-• 49-inch QN49Q70R (Unlike the wider Q70 displays, the 49-inch has a refresh rate of 60Hz; half the refresh rate of the rest of the panels.
-It also lacks the FreeSync feature that adjusts the refresh rate to match the signal from a given input source)
+- 49-inch QN49Q70R (Unlike the wider Q70 displays, the 49-inch has a refresh rate of 60Hz; half the refresh rate of the rest of the panels.
+It also lacks FreeSync, which adjusts the refresh rate to match the signal from a given input source.

 Samsung Q70 series review: What’s in the box?

 Widescreen TVs come in large packages.
 The good news is that Q70 television sets are light, so you’ll be fine.
-Even if you buy a larger screen you’ll only need an extra set of hands to help you lift the TV as you mount it on the wall or your entertainment stand.
+Even if you buy a larger screen, you’ll only need an extra set of hands to lift the TV as you mount it on the wall or on your entertainment stand.

-Inside the box, you’ll find a pair of sturdy, well-built legs, a setup guide, a remote, a pair of batteries and a power cord.
-Samsung also includes a baggie of washers in case you want to wall mount the TV.
-That’s everything you need to set up your TV.
-If you want to mount it, you’ll need a wall mount that can support the 200×200 VESA pattern of the Q70.
+Inside the box, you’ll find a pair of sturdy, well-built legs, a setup guide, a remote, a pair of batteries, and a power cord.
+Samsung also includes a baggie of washers in case you want to wall-mount the TV.
+The Q70’s VESA pattern is 200×200.

 [Read what others are saying about the Q70 series]

 The build quality of the Q70 is the kind you’d expect from premium television sets.
-The material that goes into the chassis is durable, high-quality plastic that adds to the overall aesthetic of the TV.
+The chassis material is durable, high-quality plastic that enhances the TV’s overall aesthetic.

-The first thing that catches the eye when you first see a Q70 TV is a screen with ultra-thin bezels.
-These black, glossy bezels are only a centimeter (0.4 inches) thick.
-From the side, the sleek design of the Q70 is even more apparent.
-The panel only measures 2.5 inches at its widest point.
+The first thing that catches your eye when you see a Q70 TV is its ultra-thin bezels.
+These black, glossy bezels are only 0.4 inches (1 centimeter) thick.
+From the side, the Q70’s sleek design is even more apparent.
+The panel is only 2.5 inches wide at its widest point.
 This allows the TV to hug the wall if you choose to mount it.

-While the Q70 looks pretty amazing at first glance, it’s the back panel that will impress you the most.
-The surface of the back panel has ridges that run along the length of the TV.
-These add texture and enhance the look of the TV.
-The back panel also has guide slots that allow for the kind of cable management that leaves the space around the TV looking immaculate.
+While the Q70 looks pretty impressive at first glance, it’s the back panel that will impress you the most.
+The back panel has ridges running along the length of the TV.
+These add texture and enhance the TV’s appearance.
+The back panel also has guide slots that allow for cable management, which keeps the space around the TV looking immaculate.

 The legs of the TV put the icing on the cake of a great first impression.
 They each rest at the ends of the TV, so you’ll need a table stand that is wider than the length of the panel.
 Because they are sturdy and wide-set, the legs are a stable anchor for the TV.
 The legs are hollow at the back, allowing you to run cables through them.

 Moving on, you will find a column of outward-facing ports on the left side of the back panel.
 It’s worth noting that higher-end Samsung product lines have a (kind of) separate one-connect IO box for ease of access.
-Not the Q70 series though.
-So if you mount the TV you’ll need to work in order to reach the ports.
+Not the Q70 series, though.
+So if you mount the TV, you’ll need to work to reach the ports.

-Being a Smart TV product line, the Q70 has a wireless adapter that allows for connection via Bluetooth and WiFi.
+As a Smart TV product line, the Q70 features a wireless adapter that supports Bluetooth and Wi-Fi connectivity.
 It operates on 2.4 and 5GHz frequencies.

 Smart TV features: OS and home screen

-The Samsung Q70 review would be incomplete without an exploration of the smart capabilities of the series.
+The Samsung Q70 review would be incomplete without an exploration of the series’ smart capabilities.
 Q70 televisions run Samsung’s proprietary OS, Tizen.
 As interfaces go, Tizen is responsive and easy to use.

 Everything you need is on a ribbon at the bottom of the home screen.
-On this ribbon, you will find different streaming apps, a settings menu, as well as a menu of different input sources.
+On this ribbon, you will find streaming apps, a settings menu, and a menu of input sources.

 With time, Tizen learns your viewing preferences and pulls your favorite content from multiple sources and into a single space.
-The one downside of Tizen is intrusive ads that pop up occasionally.
+The one downside of Tizen is the occasional intrusive ads.
 Unfortunately, this annoying drawback is not unique to Tizen, so it shouldn’t be a deal-breaker.

 Smart TV features: Content

-Tizen comes preinstalled with popular streaming apps like Netflix, Hulu, Vudu, HBO and YouTube.
+Tizen comes preinstalled with popular streaming apps like Netflix, Hulu, Vudu, HBO, and YouTube.
 Whatever else you can think of, you’ll find it at the store.
-The internal storage of the TV is enough to hold a good number of apps.
+The TV’s internal storage is enough to hold a good number of apps.

 Smart TV features: Bixby voice assistant